rehman0211/universal_medical_identity/README.md

 # universal_medical_identity
-Universal Medical of a patient
+Universal Medical Identity of a patient